HARVEST: Contemporary Craft Fair Programme

 4pm - 8pm, Thursday 16 October 2025

-Join us at the City Art Centre from 4pm and enjoy an evening exploring our curated collection of contemporary craft from across Scotland.
+Visitors joined us at the City Art Centre from 4pm and enjoyed an evening exploring our curated collection of contemporary craft from across Scotland.

 Image: Frances Priest / Photography by Shannon Tofts